yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 in the sandbox before deleting the sandbox.
 If Kubelet chooses to delete the sandbox with running containers in it, those containers should be forcibly deleted.

+Note that every PodSandbox/container lifecycle operation (create, start, stop, delete) should either returns an error or blocks until the operation succeeds.
+A successful operation should include a state transition of the PodSandbox/container.
+E.g., if a `Create` call for a container does not return an error, the container state should be "created" when the runtime is queried.

 ### Updates to PodSandbox or Containers